Construction of simplicial complexes with prescribed degree-size sequences

-where $\tau_{\text{b}}$ records the number of times the algorithm backtracks (due to a depleted proposal pool) and $\tau_{\text{r}}$ records the number of times a proposed facet is rejected.
-These numbers are correlated: if we come up with better validation rules, we reduce rejections and prevent backtracking.
-We call a degree-size sequence easy if $\tau_{\text{c}}$ is $0$ (simplicial) or $1$ (non-simplicial).
-In these cases, no backtracking is necessary, the algorithm either finds a realization in polynomial time or rejects simpliciality immediately.
+where $\tau_{\text{b}}$ records the number of times the algorithm backtracks (due to candidate depletion) and $\tau_{\text{r}}$ records the number of times a proposed facet is rejected.
+These numbers are correlated: If we come up with better validation rules, we reduce rejections and prevent backtracking.
+We call a degree-size sequence easy (or polynomial) if $\tau = 0$, meaning that no backtracking is necessary, the algorithm either finds a realization in near-linear time or rejects simpliciality immediately.
 Otherwise, we call it hard.
-Of course, ``hard'' instances with $\tau_{\text{c}}$ small will still be easy in practice, but for the purposes of understanding the problem, we find it useful to distinguish between those cases that are solved greedily by our algorithm and those that are not.
+Of course, this distinction is dependent on the choice of algorithm and ``hard'' instances with $\tau$ small will still be easy in practice, but for the purposes of understanding the problem, we find it useful to distinguish between those cases that are solved greedily by our algorithm and those that are not.

 In Fig.~\ref{fig:landscape}(a), we show the realizability of all combinations of degree-size sequences of a fixed instance size $E = \sum{\bid} = 13$.
 The self-similar pattern reflects the recursive nature of the algorithm.
 However, we are unable to conclude a recurrence relation in the spirit of Erd\H{o}s--Gallai, due to the inherent complexity of solving particular instances.
 Indeed, there are two distinct populations of easy and hard instances, where a major fraction of inputs falls in the polynomial region.
 The easy majority can be understood as the iterative application of the heuristic policy.
-For 3-uniform, $\ccNP$-complete instances [Fig.~\ref{fig:landscape}(b)], most inputs are polynomial and, on the average, the non-simplicial instances are harder than simplicial ones, as tree exhaustion is needed.
-In practice, this brings about a useful feature that false negatives are kept at minimum when applying a reasonable cutoff.
+For 3-uniform, $\ccNP$-hard instances [Fig.~\ref{fig:landscape}(b)], most inputs are polynomial and, on the average, the non-simplicial instances are harder than simplicial ones, as tree exhaustion is needed.
+This highlights a useful property that false negatives are kept at minimum when applying a reasonable cutoff.